naumenko-sa/bioscripts/README.md

 * [cram2fq.sh](../master/cram2fq.sh) converts cram to fastq, uses cramtools wrapper from bcbio

 # Genome assembly
+The wisdom here is to avoid large genomes, polyploid genomes, and creating your own genome assembly.
+See my [lecture](http://makarich.fbb.msu.ru/snaumenko/ngs_lecture/naumenko.genome_assembly-n.pdf) (in Russian).
+For large genomes it is better to have multiple libraries, with substantial amoung of mate pairs with 5k,10k,20k insert size.
+For a serious work a special computing node is necessary (1-2T RAM).
+Surprisingly, such a node is not that expensive: just buy a cheap 4CPU SuperMicro server capable to carry up to 4-8T RAM, buy RAM, and insert it into server.
+Avoid vendors and sales persons.
+Look for engeneers to cooperate.

 * [genome_assembly.spades.pbs](../master/genome_assembly.spades.pbs) runs [spades](http://bioinf.spbau.ru/spades) assembler.
 Spades is the best assembler for genomes up to 100G.

+# Phylogenetics

 # RNA-seq